 Breakout Session: “Locking It Down – A Look at First Priorities for Securing Your Organization”

 You’ve secured passwords and backed up your data, but what’s next on the to-do list of security?
 How do choose which security features are right for your organization, and when do you start implementing?
-Dive deeper into your needs in this interactive workshop that uses security and threat management checklists dependent on your size, sector and past experiences.
+Dive deeper into your needs in this interactive panel discussion that follows three different size organizations on their journey to strengthen their security posture.

 GDPR might be the law in Europe, but users are coming to expect the same protections around the world.
 Increasingly concerned constituents expect nonprofits to take their privacy and data security seriously.
 Learn about how to take a privacy-first approach to security in your nonprofit organization and stay ahead of your constituent’s expectations